-“When litter is on the side of the road, individuals don’t realize that it can end up in our storm drains, which flow directly into our creeks,” said Jonika Smith, environmental health specialist with the Jefferson County Department of Health.
+“When litter is on the side of the road it can end up in our storm drains flowing directly into our creeks,” said Jonika Smith, environmental health specialist with the Jefferson County Department of Health.
 “Clean roadways and clean creeks and streams go hand in hand.
 That’s why it’s so important that we, in the community, protect our waterways and other natural resources.”

 Ronnie Tew said he lives on the Black Warrior River and understands how “garbage” can harm its water quality as well as wildlife.